 What advice would you give to someone interested in doing what you do?

 If you have a great passion for design and would like to make concepts for the entertainment, film or industrial industry I highly suggest you to find a subject that you really like and excel in that particular field.
 Try to increase your understanding of things relevant and be inspired by the world.
-Keep yourself up-to-date on subjects you like and stay engaged to be inspired and get new ideas–These can be across areas like scientific, military, robotic, medical, transportation advancements.
+Keep yourself up-to-date on subjects you like and stay engaged to be inspired and get new ideas–These can be across areas like scientific, military, robotics, medical, transportation advancements.

-A visual library is key in applying your problem solving skills to a design task in which you have to solve a set of problems in the most efficient and aesthetically pleasing way.
+A visual library is key in applying your problem-solving skills to a design task in which you have to solve a set of problems in the most efficient and aesthetically pleasing way.
 Over time you will create your own style which is defined by your pattern of thinking and proven solutions you like to use in your designs.
 Once you establish a unique style that is hard to replicate your value as a designer and potential business asset increases dramatically.
 Most important to understand: this is not a race and everything good takes time.
 Learn to love the journey, strive for improvement every single time you create something new and push your personal benchmark.